MAECProject/MAECProject.github.io/documentation/suggested_practices/index.md

 title: Suggested Practices
 ---

-This page contains suggested practices (sometimes called best practices) for producing and consuming STIX content.
-Following these practices will ensure the best conformance with the design goals of STIX and the best compatibility with other STIX tools.
+This page contains suggested practices (sometimes called best practices) for producing and consuming MAEC content.
+Following these practices will ensure the best conformance with the design goals of MAEC and the best compatibility with other MAEC tools.
 These are not requirements, however: in some cases, technical or business requirements will mean you can't comply with them and that's fine.
 Think of them as "do it this way unless you have a good reason not to".

 ## General Practices

-General practices apply across STIX (and sometimes CybOX).
+General practices apply across MAEC (and sometimes CybOX).

 ## Formatting IDs

-STIX IDs are [XML QNames](http://en.wikipedia.org/wiki/QName).
+MAEC IDs are [XML QNames](http://en.wikipedia.org/wiki/QName).
 Each ID includes both a namespace portion (optional) and an ID portion (required) separated by a colon (:).
-The recommend approach to creating STIX IDs is to define a producer namespace and namespace prefix, then use the form:
+The recommend approach to creating MAEC IDs is to define a producer namespace and namespace prefix, then use the form:

 `[ns prefix]:[construct type]-[GUID]`